Review: ‘Aline’ (2021), starring Valérie Lemercier

 In “The Wolf and the Lion,” which takes place in unnamed cities in Canada and briefly in New York City, the central human character is Alma (played by Emily Kunz), an aspiring classical pianist who’s in her early 20s.
 Alma was raised by her widower grandfather because her parents died when she was a very young child.
 In the beginning of the movie, viewers find out that Alma’s reclusive grandfather (her last living relative) has died, and she has inherited his small house in a remote wooded area in Canada, where she grew up with her grandfather.

-Alma travels from New York City, where she’s been living for an untold period of time, to check out the house and deal with some legal affairs related to her modest inheritance.
+Alma travels from New York City, where she’s been living for an untold period of time, to check out the house and deal with some legal matters related to her modest inheritance.
 When she arrives back in her hometown, she’s greeted by her godfather Joe (played by Graham Greene), who lives nearby and encourages her to stay at the house where her grandfather lived.
 Alma agrees because she’s reluctant to go back to New York City, where she has an important music competition that has made her nervous because she’s afraid of failing.

 Soon after arriving at the house, Alma sees home videos made by her grandfather, where he mentions that he made a new friend: a female snow wolf that he has not named.
 The wolf is shown in the videos roaming free in the nearby wooded area.
 And it’s at this point you know exactly who will be the mother of the wolf cub that Alma encounters later in the movie.